b-cubed-eu/b3gbi-gui/www/README.md

 # Using this theme for any B-cubed shiny app
-This `www` directory can be copied and used for any B-cubed shiny app using the `fluidPage` function.
-Some parts need to be integrated into that function, however.
+This `www` directory can be copied and used for any B-cubed shiny app.
+Some parts need to be integrated into the UI function, however (`fluidPage` in our case).

 1. The head section at the beginning of the `fluidPage` function: